SST-Author/Subgraph-Subgraph-Transitions/test_results/Readme.md

 ### For AUPR:

+`proper_aupr` -- the area under the precision-recall curve, calculated with the solved integral of Davis and Goadrich's proper AUPR point interpolation methodology.

-`aupr` -- the area under the precision-recall curve, calculated with the trapezoidal rule
+`trapezoid_aupr` -- the area under the precision-recall curve, calculated with the trapezoidal rule

 `generous_aupr` -- for debugging -- denotes a calculation of aupr where the max of two y coordinates is used rather than the trapezoid rule